-- State and local law - Each state and locality has laws relating to the unlawful manufacture, sale, use or possession of controlled (and/or imitation of) controlled substances and alcohol.
-In addition, states and localities have laws relating to driving while intoxicated or under the influence of alcohol and/or illicit drugs.
-Sanctions for violations may range from local citation to state law felonies.
-Penalties may range from small fines to jail terms, depending on the violation and past criminal history of the individual.
+- State drug laws - Each state and locality has laws relating to the unlawful manufacture, sale, use or possession of controlled substances and alcohol (and/or imitation of the same).
+In addition, states and localities have laws relating to driving while intoxicated or under the influence of alcohol and/or drugs.
+Sanctions for violations may range from a citation to arrest, jail terms and/or imprisonment, depending on the nature of the violation and past criminal history of the individual.

 Health and safety risks of drug and alcohol use